swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_discussion_sessions.md

 The agenda should be similar to the following:

+- Welcome, introductions, and reminder of Code of Conduct (5 minutes)
-- Welcome and host introduction
+  - Host introduction
-- Attendees introduction
+  - Co-host/notetaker introduction
+  - Attendee introductions
     - Name, affiliation/position, purpose for attending
-- Report from previous workshops
+- Report from previous workshops (10 minutes)
   - Share some significant accomplishments and obstacles.
   - Any changes or additions to lesson material?
-- Preparing for upcoming workshops
+- Preparing for upcoming workshops (10 minutes)
   - Specific questions about teaching and/or lessons?
+  - How are instructors sharing roles/responsibilities?
+Is there a designated "lead instructor" or will you act as co-instructors?
-- Preparing for instructor training checkout
+- Preparing for instructor training checkout (5 minutes)
   - Questions about checkout procedure, lessons, or workshop organization?
   - Have you asked a question here yet?
-- Closing
+- Breakout Rooms (15 minutes)
+  - Hosts: Choose 1-3 of these questions, or add your own.
+  - What additional resources would be useful to you in teaching or preparing for a workshop?
+  - Do you find the instructor notes helpful?
+How do you use them?
+How could they be more useful?
-    - What are you most excited about for teaching Software or Data Carpentry?
+  - What are you most excited about for teaching with The Carpentries?
+- Closing (Main Room) (10 minutes)
+  - Reports from breakout rooms
+  - Q&A
-- Reminder to discussion session participants:
+  - Reminders to discussion session participants
-    - For big problems or concerns, start an issue on GitHub in the appropriate lesson or add to Google Doc of commonly mentioned concerns
+   - Export the etherpad (button at top right) if you'd like to save notes from our session.
+Notes will be removed (but available in the archives) soon after the discussion ends!
-    - For small typos, submit pull request to appropriate lesson
+   - For small typos in lessons, submit pull request to appropriate lesson

 (A copy of this agenda is kept at the bottom of the instructor discussion Etherpad.)